preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/tutorial-implementation/index.rst

 The user experience
 ----------------------
-As the settings for the Workspace states, the tutorial is availabal ine the Action Menu:
+In this example, the tutorial starts automatically the first time the user enters the start page.
+If a user would like to see the tutorial a second time, it can be started from the Action Menu:

 .. image:: tutorial-action-menu.png

-This specific tutorial can also be started byu clicking an Action Button on the start page itself:
+Or by clicking an Action Button on the start page itself (set up in an Action Button block):

 .. image:: tutorial-actionbutton.png